 The European Aviation Safety Agency has issued a proposed airworthiness directive for Airbus A380s because of cracking on the die-forged front spar on some of the aircraft in service.
 EASA says the cracks, which occur between Ribs 4 and 8, were found during full-scale fatigue tests.
 “The condition, if not detected and corrected, could reduce the structural integrity of the wing front spar,” EASA says.
 The problem is limited to nine A380s in commercial service, the aircraft maker ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Nine A380s Affected By Spar Cracking, European Safety Agency Finds".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Nine A380s Affected By Spar Cracking, European Safety Agency Finds".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.